ferielab21/Projet_court_Feriel_Abdi/README.md

 # Projet_court_Feriel_Abdi
 ---------------------------------------------------------------
-## Description of project :
+## Description of the project :
-Calculating the solvent-accessible surface of a protein
+Calculation of the solvent-accessible surface of a protein

 ## Create conda environment :
 Run this command in your terminal to create the conda environment